-This statement, approved by the Board of DomaCom Group Limited on XX August 2020, outlines the main corporate governance practices in place throughout the 2019-20 financial year, which comply with the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (ASX Guidelines), unless otherwise stated.
+This statement, approved by the Board of DomaCom Limited on 29 September 2023, outlines the main corporate governance practices in place throughout the 2022-23 financial year, which comply with the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (4th Edition) (ASX Guidelines), unless otherwise stated.

-Board of Directors (Principles 1.1/1.2/1.3/1.6/1.7 and 2.1 to 2.6)
+Board of Directors and Executive Management (Principles 1.1/1.2/1.3/1.6/1.7 and 2.1 to 2.6)

-The Board of Directors have extensive experience across local and overseas financial markets and the combined talent and skills base provides experience across Financial markets, including the various asset classes of equities, property and fixed interest.
+The Board of Directors have extensive experience across local and overseas financial markets and the combined talent and skills provide experience across the various asset classes of equities, property and fixed interest.
 The Board also possesses strong expertise across managed investments, technology, distribution and corporate governance.
 Further details about each director are set out below: